US expels Cuban diplomats ahead of UN General Assembly | DW | 19.09.2019

 Read more: UN condemns US embargo of Cuba

-Following the announcement, Cuban Foreign Minister Bruno Rodriguez said on Twitter that his countrz "categorically rejects the unjustified expulsion" of the two officials, along with the tightened restrictions on movement for diplomats and families.
+Following the announcement, Cuban Foreign Minister Bruno Rodriguez said on Twitter that his country "categorically rejects the unjustified expulsion" of the two officials, along with the tightened restrictions on movement for diplomats and their families.

 The move comes as the UN holds its 74th General Assembly in New York.
 The first session of high-level debate is set to begin Tuesday.